abrahamkusnadi/abrahamkusnadi/README.md

 - 👋 Hi, I’m Abraham, just call me Bram.
 - 👀 I’m interested in Programming, Movies, and Games
-- 🌱 I’m currently learning Java, SQL, etc.
+- 🌱 I’m currently learning Java, SQL, python.
-- 📫 Just DM me on Instagram, or you can email me on @abrahamkusnadi@gmail.com
+- 📫 Just DM me on Instagram @abraham_kunsnadi or you can email me on abrahamkusnadi@gmail.com
 - 😄 Pronouns: He / Him
 - ⚡ Fun fact: I'm a type of person who loves to discuss and learn new things